ykechan/jacobi/README.md

 ## Synopsis
 Jacobi is a comprehensive library for computations involving matrices for Java programmers.
-The goal of this project is to provide easy to use matrix library that complex computational logic at the fingertip of the developer.
+The goal of this project is to provide easy to use matrix library with complex computational logic at the fingertip of Java developers.

-This library is still under development.

 ## Code Example
 ```java